7 Steps You Should Take After a Commercial Truck Accident

 If you were injured in an accident involving a commercial semi-truck, you may be entitled to compensation.
-The Lynch Law Firm’s dedicated New Jersey truck accident lawyers will provide you with a free, no obligation consultation to find out if you have a claim against the at-fault party.
+The Lynch Law Firm, PC’s dedicated New Jersey truck accident lawyers will provide you with a free, no obligation consultation to find out if you have a claim against the at-fault party.

 Below, we discuss which steps you should take if you are injured in commercial accident.

 If you are involved in a serious traffic collision, you should always seek medical attention.
 Although your injuries may not be immediately apparent, signs or symptoms could show up several hours or days later.

 Waiting to seek medical treatment will only make things worse and could cause the insurance company to doubt your claim.
 Once you seek medical attention, a doctor can diagnose and treat your injuries, and confirm they were sustained in the accident.

 2. Stay at the Accident Scene

 Leaving the scene of an accident is illegal and could result in having demerit points added to your driving record, your driving privileges revoked or your license suspended.

 You should always wait at the accident site for first responders to arrive to check for injuries and so the accident can be reported by police.
 Do not leave the scene of the accident until you are told to by first responders or police.